tillitis/tkey-ssh-agent/README.md

 agent with practical use.
 The signer app binary gets built into the tkey-ssh-agent, which will load it onto USB stick when started.
-Like the other host programs, tkey-ssh-agent tries to auto-detect serial ports of Tillitis USB sticks.
+Like the other host programs, tkey-ssh-agent tries to auto-detect serial ports of TKey USB sticks.
 If more than one is found, or if you're running on QEMU, then you'll need to use the `--port` flag.
 An example of that: